dastansam/dastansam.github.io/index.md

 - Implementing, writing and testing smart contracts in [**Ink!**](https://paritytech.github.io/ink/) smart contract language
 - Responsible for implementing Math library
-- Reduced gas usage by 50% making a critical fix in the implementation of wrapper Math types-
+- Reduced gas usage by 50% making a critical fix in the implementation of wrapper types
 - Designed and implemented developer documentation
 - Designed several CI/CD pipelines for testing and building projects/libraries
 - Mentoring and code reviewing